 Keeping all campus building windows and doors shut, especially in the evening, will help keep bats and other animals from getting into buildings.
 Visit the university Environmental Health & Safety (EHS) bats and rabies page for more information.

-For the ninth consecutive year, The University of Texas at Austin has been honored as an Arbor Day Foundation Tree Campus USA.
+For the tenth consecutive year, The University of Texas at Austin has been honored as an Arbor Day Foundation Tree Campus USA.
 We provide landscape and outdoor services that promote the sustainability of our campuses.

 To learn about the species preferred on the university campus refer to the Desirable Tree Species List (PDF).